The eta invariant in the doubly K\"ahlerian conformally compact Einstein case: Preliminaries

-Later we will consider such $(M,g_E)$ with a \emph{K\"ahlerian (conformal) compactification}, i.e. satisfying the main extra assumption:

-In explicit computations, this will be augmented by the assumption \be\lb{lap} d\tau\wedge d\Delta\tau=0, \end{equation} where $\Delta$ stands for the $g$-Laplacian.
-The importance of equations \Ref{Kahler} and \Ref{lap} lies in the fact that they imply that the function $Q:=|\nab\t|^2$ is constant on each level set of $\t$.
-This type of compactification may be called {\em uniform}.
-It is easier to achieve than the more well-known {\em geodesic} one, where $Q$ is constant in a collar neighborhood of the boundary.
-From a given compactification, one must solve a PDE to obtain a geodesic compactification, but only an ODE to obtain a uniform one.
-On the other hand, \Ref{Kahler} and \Ref{lap} imply uniformity of the compactification throughout the open and dense set of non-critical $\tau$ values, and not just in a collar neighborhood of the boundary.
+Later we will consider such $(M,g_E)$ with a \emph{K\"ahlerian (conformal) compactification}, i.e. satisfying the additional assumption that $g$ is K\"ahler in the interior of $M$.
+The K\"ahlerian assumption, combined with the more technical assumption \Ref{skr}, which will be described in \S\ref{skrbd}, imply that the function $Q:=|\nab\t|^2$ is constant on each level set of $\t$ (see \cite{dr-ma1}).
+A compactification with the latter property may be called {\em uniform}.
+It is easier to achieve, in a sense, than the more well-known {\em geodesic} one, where $Q$ is constant in a collar neighborhood of the boundary: from a given compactification, one must solve a PDE to obtain a geodesic compactification, but only an ODE to obtain a uniform one.
+On the other hand, the above two assumptions imply the uniformity of the compactification throughout the open and dense set of non-critical $\tau$ values, and not just in a collar neighborhood of the boundary.